EiTaNBaRiBoA/Goto-Region-Plugin/README.md

 </p>

 # Installation
-Search for Goto Region Plugin on the [Godot Asset Library](https://godotengine.org/asset-library/asset/3655) or download from this repo directly.
+Search for Goto Region Plugin on the [Godot Asset Library](https://godotengine.org/asset-library/asset/3655) or from this repository.

 # Editor Settings
 This plugin comes with 2 editor settings.